Shopify Plus launch checklist

 Third-party apps and integrations

 You can install third-party apps and sales channels from the Shopify App Store.
+Some third-party apps are part of the Shopify Plus Certified App Program, which includes Shopify's top recommendations for enterprise solutions.

 Many third-party systems have existing connector apps.
 Search the Shopify App Store to check whether a connector app exists instead of creating a custom integration.

-Create and manage Markets
+Create and manage markets with International

 You can have up to 50 markets.
 If you have more than 50 markets, then you can combine some countries into a single market.
-Otherwise, you can use a third-party integration with the Markets API.
+Otherwise, you can use a third-party integration with the International API.

 Shopify Payments for multi-currency